szilvia-csernus/book-cycle/TESTING.md

 * The image upload field on both `Add Book` and `Edit Book` pages allowed more file formats than django's ImageField accepted as valid.
 If user attempted to upload an invalid image, it resulted in an invalid form error.
 To improve user experience, I restricted the file formats in the `custom_clerable_file_input.html` file, so the user can not accidentally select invalid file formats.
+* Automated testing revealed that uploading an image with no EXIF data would result in error.
+I corrected the inventory/signals.py file to handle such cases.

 # Remaining Bugs